The Cheese Store of Beverly Hills

 To solve the identified issues, I brainstormed the following solutions:

-• Separate and highlight “Cheese of the Month” so that it would gain more recognition as a special feature
+• Highlight “Cheese of the Month” with a standalone page to give more visibility as a special feature

-The website’s layout was confusing because products with different shipping options—like local pickup, local delivery, and nationwide shipping—were scattered across various tabs and often overlapped.
+The layout of the website is confusing mainly because products with different shipping options - like local pickup, local delivery, and nationwide shipping - are scattered across various tabs and often overlapping with each other.

 3. Building the Framework